• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This apple cider cake with bourbon icing is a boozy dream of a cake.
+This apple cider cake with bourbon icing is a boozy dream of a layer cake.
 The cake has all the best parts of an apple cider donut; reduced apple cider, Honeycrisp apples, and so many warm spices.
-It's then topped with a festive bourbon cream cheese frosting (containing a full glass of bourbon).
+It's then topped with an incredible bourbon cream cheese frosting!

 Bourbon apple cider donut cake with a honey glaze on a marble plate.